fykosak/fks-linter/design.md

 # checkers #
   - line length
   - eq is indented

   - whitespace at end of line
   - sentence begins on new line?
   - eq is part of sentence
+  - missing ~
+  - correctly formated labels of objects

+# TODO
+  - switch on/off individual checkers on CLI